Explore the Diverse World of Cannabis Oil and Concentrates

 Under the umbrella of cannabis concentrates falls any product procured through an extraction process.
 Solvents (e.g., butane, CO2, ethanol) strip compounds from the cannabis plant, leaving behind a product with cannabinoids packed in every drop.
 Some types of extracts test as high as 80% in THC, while others are rich in non-psychoactive compounds like CBD deliver an altogether “high-less” experience.

-This list of cannabis concentrates is by no means exhaustive, but it will introduce you to some of the most common extracts found in today’s market.
+To help refine your cannabis experience, watch Regina in Leafly’s Concentrates 101 video to learn about the different types of concentrates.
+This list is by no means exhaustive, but it will introduce you to some of the most common extracts found in today’s legal cannabis market.

 One of the oldest players in the cannabis game is hash, a concentrate made by compression of the plant’s resin.
 The powdery kief that coats your cannabis flowers can be collected and pressed together to form hash, or solvents like ice water or ethanol may be used to more effectively strip the plant of their cannabinoid-loaded crystals.
 Though not as potent as BHO and other cannabis concentrates, hash remains a staple of cannabis culture around the world.